yashraj022381/SmartRoute-MCP/README.md

 📄 License

   MIT — see LICENSE for details.

+🙏 Acknowledgements

+  - LangGraph for agent orchestration
+  - Model Context Protocol for standardized tool access
+  - Ollama & Groq for model inference
+  - Prometheus + Grafana for observability